Modern. Faster. More Efficient.

 Build in Less Than Half the Time

 With the streamlined modular manufacturing process, housing can be built in half the time – or less – of homes constructed using traditional techniques.
-Repeatable production and assembly methods are combined with economies of scale to produce dozens of kitchens, bathrooms and living spaces constructed with the same appliances, countertops, flooring, lighting and more.
-This translates to faster housing solutions and lower costs.
+At Impact Housing, repeatable production and assembly methods are combined with economies of scale to produce dozens of kitchens, bathrooms and living spaces constructed with the same appliances, countertops, flooring, lighting and more.
+This translates to faster housing solutions and better control of costs.

 - Fewer delays from tradesmen

 - Virtually no chance of theft of construction materials

 - Reduced risk